hypertidy/controlledburn/README.md

 - **`runs`**: `data.frame(row, col_start, col_end, id)` — polygon
   interior cells (full coverage), run-length encoded by row.
-In approx mode, boundary cells classified as "inside" also appear here.
+In approx mode, boundary cells classified as “inside” also appear here.
 - **`edges`**: `data.frame(row, col, fraction, id)` — polygon boundary
   cells with partial coverage; `fraction` is in (0, 1).
 Empty in approx mode.
 - **`lines`**: `data.frame(row, col, length, id)` — line cells; `length` is the absolute length of the line within the cell, in CRS units.
-- **`points`**: `data.frame(row, col, id)` — point cells; no measure column (a point is either in a cell or it isn't).
+- **`points`**: `data.frame(row, col, id)` — point cells; no measure column (a point is either in a cell or it isn’t).
 - **`extent`**: `c(xmin, xmax, ymin, ymax)`
 - **`dimension`**: `c(ncol, nrow)`

 Tables are populated for whichever geometry kinds are in the input.
-Each table's measure column means exactly one thing — `$edges$fraction` is dimensionless, `$lines$length` is in CRS units, points have no measure.
+Each table’s measure column means exactly one thing — `$edges$fraction` is dimensionless, `$lines$length` is in CRS units, points have no measure.
 This separation is deliberate: the three measures are different mathematical objects and combining them in one column would silently mix